stats/merchants/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TODO

+* Add skills that could be another required item.
+This might be an expansion.

 ## Locations

 * L - Pittmedden Town